ABOUT ST. GILES’

 The Food Pantry is seeking donations of personal toiletries — soap, lotions, shampoos/conditioners — and diapers.
 Please contact Aaron to arrange a drop-off of these items.

 St. Giles’ Sunday School

-Sunday School is held on the second Sunday of every month for children ages 3 – 10.
+Sunday School is held on the second and fourth Sundays of every month for children ages 3 – 10.
 Sunday School starts at 9:30; children join the regular service prior to the celebration of the Eucharist.

 Children participate in activities based on Bible lessons.
 They share those activities with the parish members and Giles, the church mouse.